krconv/Code-Jam-Practice/2017-qualification/README.md

 Complexity: Time: O(n), Space: O(1)
 Result: Full Completion

+## Problem C. Bathroom Stalls
+A certain bathroom has N + 2 stalls in a single row; the stalls on the left and right ends are permanently occupied by the bathroom guards.
+The other N stalls are for users.

+Whenever someone enters the bathroom, they try to choose a stall that is as far from other people as possible.
+To avoid confusion, they follow deterministic rules: For each empty stall S, they compute two values LS and RS, each of which is the number of empty stalls between S and the closest occupied stall to the left or right, respectively.
+Then they consider the set of stalls with the farthest closest neighbor, that is, those S for which min(LS, RS) is maximal.
+If there is only one such stall, they choose it; otherwise, they choose the one among those where max(LS, RS) is maximal.
+If there are still multiple tied stalls, they choose the leftmost stall among those.

+K people are about to enter the bathroom; each one will choose their stall before the next arrives.
+Nobody will ever leave.

+When the last person chooses their stall S, what will the values of max(LS, RS) and min(LS, RS) be?

+### Practice Details
+Time Spent: 1.5h (6:05p - 7:30p)
+Date: 9/30/2017
+Details: I didn't solve this one.
+I tried to treat the choices like a tree, and assume the destination area.
+That way, when person N came through, I would know who split the area he is trying to sit in.
+I think that I came close to the solution; it failed because this doesn't consider end conditions (where the place that we assumed he would pick is filled up).
+Complexity: Time: log(n) Space: log(n)
+Result: Incomplete

 All problem statements, input data and contest analyses are licensed under the Creative Commons Attribution License.
 Copyright 2008-2017 Google